 If you want a lie-flat seat, a good strategy could be to book economy tickets and simply upgrade them to business class if availability shows up.
 Better yet, set an alert on ExpertFlyer to remind you if it does.

 United miles are fairly easy to collect thanks to its partnership with Chase Ultimate Rewards and its portfolio of co-branded credit cards.
-For example, the United℠ Business Card is currently offering a signup bonus of 60,000 miles after $3,000 in purchases within the first 3 months of account opening.
+For example, the United℠ Business Card is currently offering a signup bonus of 75,000 miles after you spend $5,000 on purchases in the first 3 months your account is open.

 - 2x on United purchases